the Committee

 Contact: nathan.lawler@murdoch.edu.au

-Affiliation: Metabolomics Australia, The University of Melbourne
+Affiliation: Metabolomics Australia, Bio21 Institute, The University of Melbourne, VIC

-Keen to collaborate with: Openly accessible platform facility
+Keen to collaborate with: Researchers and Industry

 Contact: nadeem.elaheedoomun@unimelb.edu.au